Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Processing and results

 \citet{scharmer10high-order} did post-restoration compensation for the uncorrected tail of high-order modes, $\tau_\Mmfbd$, (see also Sect.~\ref{sec:post-rest-corr}) but only for MFBD without FD.
 Our results with that method are shown in Fig.~\ref{fig:contrast_Mproc=Mao_shat}.
-Like for \citet{scharmer10high-order}, our so compensated data have too much contrast for MFBD without FD.
+Like for \citet{scharmer10high-order}, our data compensated in the same way have too much contrast for MFBD without FD.
 This is expected due to the overcompensation relative to the number of included modes mentioned in the previous paragraph.
-Only in the best seeing conditions are the contrast nearly correct.
-The 6~cm contrasts are too over-corrected to even fit in the plot window.
-Post-correcting data restored with FD gives better results but still mostly too much contrast, in particular with fewer modes.
+Only in the best seeing conditions is the contrast almost correct.
+The 6cm contrasts are too over-corrected to even fit in the plot window.
+Post-correcting data restored with FD gives better results but there is still mostly too much contrast, in particular with fewer modes.

 Figure~\ref{fig:contrast_withtails_Mproc=Mao} shows the corresponding results with SD.
-Note that for real data we don't know the correct values of the high-order coefficients.
-Thus, we made sure to use different random coefficients than those used when making the data.
+We note that for real data we do not know the correct values of the high-order coefficients.
+We were therefore careful to use different random coefficients from those used when making the data.

 With both FD and SD (filled symbols), the ``true'' contrast is recovered very well, and consistently with varying number of modes as well as varying $r_0$.
 This is a very encouraging result.